bingland/experiments/README.md

 * Making something with Three.js
 * Resource for Esperanto reading, speakers, listening, etc
 * Chrome Extension - BetterTTV for YouTube chat
+* Some kind of Socket IO app - game for Twitch using emotes?